 - Communication between seller and consumer during a purchase

-Gambling providers without a licence from the Danish Gambling Authority
+Gambling operators without a licence from the Danish Gambling Authority

-To legally provide gambling for the Danish market, gambling providers must hold a licence.
+To legally provide gambling for the Danish market, gambling operators must hold a licence.
 The Danish Gambling Authority issues licences for the supply of gambling.

 See the list of licence holders

-You can also look for the Danish Gambling Authority’s label, which shows that the gambling provider is licenced by the Danish Gambling Authority.
+You can also look for the Danish Gambling Authority’s label, which shows that the gambling operator is licenced by the Danish Gambling Authority.

 - The website is in Danish